HadrienG2/phalanstery/README.md

 Asynchronous tasking is also strongly dependent on the availability of nonblocking IO, which is in general a core component of any scalable software system that interacts with the outside world.
-If this idea is successful, this is definitely an area which I will want to explore as well.
+If this idea is successful, it is definitely an area which I will want to explore as well.